VaishnaviApsingkar/Me/README.md

 # 👋 Hi there, I'm Vaishnavi Apsingkar

 🎓 Master’s in Computer and Information Science @ Purdue University
-🔍 Actively seeking full-time opportunities in **Software Engineering** and **Data Analytics/Data Science**
+🔍 Actively seeking full-time opportunities in **Software Engineering** and **Data Analytics/Data Science** across USA 📍 Based in Indianapolis, IN
-📍 Based in Indianapolis, IN | 🧠 Passionate about building scalable systems & extracting insights from data
+🧠 Passionate about building scalable systems & extracting insights from data

 ---